Poor and desperate, Syrian refugees beg on Yemen's streets

 Bruno Geddo, UNHCR’s representative in Yemen, says the country already hosts 240,000 refugees from Somalia, Ethiopia, Eritrea and Iraq.
 But the scale of the Syrian conflict, which has virtually laid waste to Mustafa’s home town of Aleppo, seems to have prompted people “to run in all directions”.

-The Syrian civil war, pitting rebel groups against President Bashar al-Assad, has created two million refugees, primarily in the neighboring countries of Lebanon, Jordan, Turkey and Iraq.
-With no end in sight after more than two years, those neighbors are increasingly wary conflict could spread to their soil.
+The Syrian civil war, pitting rebel groups against President Bashar al-Assad, has created two million refugees, primarily in the neighbouring countries of Lebanon, Jordan, Turkey and Iraq.
+With no end in sight after more than two years, those neighbours are increasingly wary conflict could spread to their soil.

 Many refugees endure hard camp conditions as prospects of a speedy return home fade, eking out a living as best they can.